Nico Formanek

 Current Project:

-I am currently supervising three high-school students in the project Simulierte Welten.
-We are implementing a simplified version of Langley’s BACON program for automated scientific inference on the arduino platform.
-The goal is to use the on board sensors of the arduino nano sense to automatically discover simple physical laws.
+In 24/25 I supervised three high-school students in the project Simulierte Welten.
+We are implemented a simplified version of Langley’s BACON program for automated scientific inference on the arduino platform.
+The goal was to use the on board sensors of the arduino nano sense to automatically discover simple physical laws and get an idea about the robustness of the BACON method to noise.

 In 23/24 I supervised two high-school students in the project Simulierte Welten.
 We developed a topical model for the PhilosL mailinglist.
 This model automatically extract topics (i.e. metaphysics, philosophy of science, ethics) from the archives of the mailing list, allows to observe trends in topical distribution and evolution – and correlate topics with other interesting quantities.
 A more detailed description of the project can be found here (in German).